BBO Discussion Forums: Making a false claim without showing your hand - BBO Discussion Forums

 Do these two possibilities cancel each other out, or does Law 23 apply as long as the first case exists?

-#20 User is offline Cyberyeti
+#20 User is online Cyberyeti

 • PipPipPipPipPipPipPipPipPipPip